AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm-circuit.md

 ---

 # AVM Circuit
-The AVM circuit's purpose is to prove execution of the correct sequence of instructions for a public execution request.
+The AVM circuit's purpose is to prove execution of a sequence of instructions for a public execution request.
 Regardless of whether execution succeeds or reverts, the circuit always generates a valid proof of execution.

 ## Circuit Architecture
 The circuit is comprised of the following components: